jackzhu2050/jackzhu2050.github.io/_posts/2022-08-08-never-let-me-go.md

 but play a more important role.
 Will you stay put instead and give up your fighting?
 The sadness is still there.

-One day, a monkey stood stright up and tried to walk using its both legs, and fouled around.
+One day, a monkey stood straight up and tried to walk using its both legs, and fouled around.
 That curiosity made and defined us.
 Also with enough food, we started to think deeper and also in a longer term.
-We tried to improve the life of dogs and other animals even when they're just supposed to play a specific role.
+We tried to improve the life of dogs and other animals even when they're just supposed to play a specific role for us.
 We tried to kill the discrimination whatever it's between races, or genders, or ages.
 We are not just for our *selfish* selves, but also for the species to be able to maintain and prosper.
 And I guess just like the monkey, those *students* might become less vulnerable and more capable and strong when